 Shrimp with Corn in Creamy Poblano Pepper Sauce

-- 1 lb raw shrimp (shelled & deveined, fresh or frozen)
+- 1 Pound raw shrimp shelled & deveined; fresh or frozen

-- Heat 2 T of the olive oil on medium in a large pan.
+- Heat 2 Tablespoons of the olive oil on medium in a large pan.
 Once heated, add peppers, onion and garlic.
-Cook for 5 mins, stirring frequently.
+Cook for 5 minutes, stirring frequently.

-- Place pepper/onion/garlic mix, heavy cream, sour cream, cilantro, soy sauce, 1/2 t of the salt, & lime juice in a Vitamix or blender.
+- Place pepper/onion/garlic mix, heavy cream, sour cream, cilantro, soy sauce, ½ teaspoon of the salt, & all the lime juice in a Vitamix or blender.
 Blend together for a minute or so, until well combined.
 Set poblano pepper sauce aside.

-- Using same pan as your did for the veggies earlier, heat the remaining 1 T olive oil.
-Once heated, add shrimp, corn, & the remaining 1/2 t of the salt.
-Cook until shrimp is cooked through, 5-7 mins.
+- Using same pan as your did for the veggies earlier, heat the remaining 1 Tablespoon olive oil.
+Once heated, add shrimp, corn, & the remaining ½ teaspoon of the salt.
+Cook until shrimp is cooked through, 5-7 minutes.

 *Percent Daily Values are based on a 2000 calorie diet.
 While we are not certified nutritionists, we work with a Wordpress-integrated nutrition API to calculate our recipes' ingredient values.